ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 	   //	js_status_BareToRTOS &= ~(1 << 4);
 	   // }

 #.
-Status indicator, if the logging is active.
+Status indicator to display, if the logging is active.
    It is highlighted green and displays ``Log ON`` if either the logging through the GUI-button press or via the external signal is active.
+   If no logging is active, the text states ``Log OFF``.

 ..  _javascope_customizing: